saeyslab/FlowSOM_Python/README.md

 ## Contact

-For questions and help requests, you can reach out in the [scverse discourse][scverse-discourse].
-If you found a bug, please use the [issue tracker][issue-tracker].
+For questions and help requests or if you found a bug, please use the [issue tracker][issue-tracker].

 ## Citation
 If you use `FlowSOM` in your work, please cite the following paper: